Compare DVI vs HDMI Connections

 Video Cards

 Multi display video cards that support more than one HDMI port are not common if they exist at all.
 That said, to use multiple HDMI you would need to use adapters and or cables to convert the signal from the video card.
-The best way to connect monitors to a video card is always direct using DisplayPort or DVI.
+You should always connect to the monitors direclty from the video card without adapters if possible.

 Connecting Multiple Displays with DVI to HDMI Adapters

 This is not to say that you cannot connect multiple TVs to your computer by using DisplayPort or DVI to HDMI adapters.
-This would be required only if your monitors or televisions do NOT have DVI ports.
 Most of them do however if you only have HDMI ports, you will have no choice but to use adapters.

 Televisions and Resolution

-The extra ports on televisions are considered “auxiliary port”.
+HDMI is considered the main ports on a TV whereas any extra ports (VGA, DVI etc) are considered “auxiliary ports”.
 Remember, a TV is designed first and foremost to be just that, a TV not to connect to a computer.
 So the TV manufacturers in our view, do not put so much emphasis on these auxiliary ports.
 In fact you may find it difficult to find the resolution capabilities of a DVI or VGA (typically called PC INPUT on the TV) port in your TV manual resulting in a call to the manufacturer.

 Compare DVI to HDMI